 top of page

-In today's competitive business environment, understanding and addressing the unique needs of female employees is not just a matter of inclusivity and policy - it is a strategic advantage.
-Our groundbreaking training module is informed by extensive research from e.g. Radboud UMC and corroborated by global studies, revealing how menstrual cycles impact productivity, presence, and well-being at work.
+In the competitive talent market, addressing the needs of female employees is not only a matter of inclusion and policy; it is a strategic advantage that drives performance.
+Our evidence-based training module is informed by leading research, including studies from Radboud UMC and international health institutions, demonstrating the measurable impact of menstrual cycles on productivity, presence, and employee well-being.

 Proven Impact

-Reflecting global concerns, similar results from the UK, US, Pakistan, India, Sweden, and Australia emphasize the universal benefits of menstrual health education.
-Research indicates that informed and supportive workplaces tend to have higher morale and reduced cycle-related symptoms, leading to a more engaged workforce.
+Consistent findings across the UK, US, Pakistan, India, Sweden, and Australia highlight the universal relevance of menstrual health education.
+Organisations that adopt informed, supportive approaches report higher engagement, morale, and reduced cycle-related challenges.

 Interested in learning more about our training module?